 With sassafras tea popular for so many centuries, it is easy to see how fermentation of the tea into root beer came to pass with the simple addition of sugar and a probiotic starter.
 With the Industrial Revolution so came the artificialization of root beer, starting with the pharmacist Charles Hires.

 Hires apparently discovered the herbal tea base for his commercial root beer creation while on his honeymoon.
 It blended over twenty-five herbs, berries and roots.
-This proprietary root beer beverage using carbonated water in leiu of natural fermenation was first introduced to the public at the 1876 Philadelphia Centennial exhibition.
+He introduced this proprietary root beer beverage using carbonated water at the 1876 Philadelphia Centennial exhibition.
 Commercial abandonment of fermented root beer soon followed.
 The Hires family manufactured root beer for decades and introduced and distributed bottled root beer beginning in 1893.

 Root beer has no standard recipe.
 However, the common ingredients for modern commercial versions include sugar (GMO in North America) and artificial sassafras flavoring.
 Hormone disrupting soybean protein is sometimes used to create a foamy quality.
 Caramel coloring, a potential carcinogen, is used to make the beverage artificially brown.

 You can see why the trend to homemade root beer is making a comeback with such nasty ingredients!
-While homemade versions can be made with processed extracts made in a factory, it is more healthful to make it the traditional way using unprocessed herbs and roots.
+While some versions call for processed extracts made in a factory, it is more healthful to make it the traditional way using unprocessed herbs and roots.
 The result can be alcoholic or non-alcoholic, carbonated or not.

 The recipe I am sharing with you below is the very simple one I use that is non-alcoholic and mildly sweet with only slight carbonation from the natural fermentation process.
 If you wish a more bubbly beverage, you can do a secondary fermentation using sealed bottles to further enhance enzyme and probiotic activity.